Who is theStoryBehindTheLabel?

 The plurality of cultures is my greatest school

 Clashing realities and opportunities are able to be seen in a wider extend then ever before.
 Still, I am not focussing with this blog on the success in numbers, as I may do in campaigns I am working with.
 To be honest, I hardly take care of any marketing aspects here.
 It is simply a collection of the work I am engaged in.
 As my attempt of bringing transperancy into the complex situation I form by starting and supporting so many projects simulatnously.

 My aim in PR is to bring great people together, to help growing, what we all work on.
 I have a talent in "walking worlds" fearless and creating understandings and communication between groups, who hardly recognize their existance.
 I want real messages/information in PR, marketing and advertising.
 As we all know: It does not matter which kind of product or message you sell, it is more about the how you sell it.
 My personal aim are more facts in advertising and media.

 I developed a very critical mindset - which in my job-life has always been plus for a creative reconstruction of alternative solutions.
 Privatly it might be a fair call to say I am a little adornous.
 So a very quick summary of my opinions:

 I don't like the economy system, nor the logic of it.
-Indeed I am a huge fighter against "economical needs".
-In my opinion this economy-logic fails, lacking on acknowledging some non-translateable values or its impacts, which lead directly to responsibilities - which again seem forgotten or simply "not explainable".
+More - I am a huge fighter against the logic of "economical needs".
+In my opinion this economy-rationality fails in many aspects.
+One: Lacking on acknowledging non-translateable values or its impacts.
+These directly lead to responsibilities, which - again - seem forgotten or simply "not explainable".

-I focus on cultural roots as the foundation for different movements, which may grow into ruling systems, having the power to change societies.
+I focus on culture as the foundation for different movements, which may grow into ruling systems, having the power to change societies.